SachinMaharana/ceph-ansible-custom/README.md

 ## Use Block Device

-To add a clients, add a client host group in hosts file.
-And executing the following to start client playbook
+To add a client node, add a client host group in hosts file.
+And execute the following to start client playbook(optional. already added in terraform file.)

 `ansible-playbook site.yml -i hosts --limit clients`